The Changing Face of Long-Term Care

 Opportunities for New Value and Mutual Gain with the Living Classroom

-An alliance between a LTC home and a PSE can address some of the challenges that each organization faces in regards to education of students and recruitment and retention of PSWs.
+An alliance between a LTC home and a PSE can address some of the challenges each organization faces in regards to education of students and recruitment and retention of PSWs.
 From our experience, we demonstrated that such a relationship is both viable and impactful to meeting the workforce challenges in LTC.
 Our two organizations have united to create and implement a LC.
 Since 2008, we have learned much about how to integrate education into a LTC home operation.

 Table 1: System Challenges Addressed by the Living Classroom